-Okra can be grown with ease wherever sweet s grown.
+Okra can be grown with ease wherever sweet corn is grown.
 Okra is often associated with the South–think gumbo soup, but it grows well in northern gardens as well.
-Okra grows in average soil; start okra when the soil and air temperature is right for planting corn
+Okra grows in average soil; start okra when the soil and air temperature are right for planting corn

 For okra growing tips see Okra Growing Success Tips at the bottom of this post.

 Okra is generally insect and disease free but occasionally problems will arise.

 Good Products for Pest and Disease Control at Amazon: